semanticsean/ATAT/README.md

 Your least savvy user can absolutely use the "fw" button.

+# 🤖 Agent-Centric Communication
-🤖 Agent-Centric Communication: ATAT is specially designed for AI agents, offering a unique platform for Human-to-AI and AI-to-AI interactions over email, a crucial communication channel.
+ATAT is specially designed for AI agents, offering a unique platform for Human-to-AI and AI-to-AI interactions over email, a crucial communication channel.
 Includes automatic Agent Dashboard that displays agent descriptions and links to their email addresses.
 Dashboard is mobile friendly.
 ATAT is not built to pretend to be you or ghost compose your emails for you.

 Pre-baked agents included.
 Delete the records in agents.json and update new_agent_files to re-render your own customized agents.
 More details below in New Agent.

+# 🦾🦾 Multi-Agent Collaboration for Normies
-🦾🦾 Multi-Agent Collaboration: Allows simultaneous engagement of multiple AI agents, facilitating a "mixture of experts" approach for enhanced problem-solving and decision-making.
+Allows simultaneous engagement of multiple AI agents, facilitating a "mixture of experts" approach for enhanced problem-solving and decision-making.
 Each agent is influenced not only be an agentic profile, but a social graph of relationships that influence their decision-making.
 Anecdotally, this generates more realistic results in role-playing.

+# 🛠️ Shortcode System
-🛠️ Shortcode System: Provides powerful shortcodes like !detail, !summarize, and !ff, enabling AI agents to perform complex, multi-step tasks with simple commands, and call complex chains of agents from a single email.
+Provides powerful shortcodes like !detail, !summarize, and !ff, enabling AI agents to perform complex, multi-step tasks with simple commands, and call complex chains of agents from a single email.
 In the roadmap, the goal is to enable shortcodes as a mecanism to enable shortcodes in emails to serve as function call operators, so average users can quickly integrate function calls into long-chain multi-part operations.
 The @@ shortcode allows you to reference any agent, whether they have an email alias or not, and the @@.creator shortcode enables you to embody a new agent inline from the email.

-⏰ Email is the GOAT of Slow Responses: With email as the medium, responses that take a day are acceptable, leveraging the platform's slow nature to benefit legacy hardware and provide global access to LLMs.
+# ⏰ Email is the GOAT of Slow Responses
+With email as the medium, responses that take a day are acceptable, leveraging the platform's slow nature to benefit legacy hardware and provide global access to LLMs.
 Text streaming chatbots and real-time voice assistants are good for instant feedback; text messages are good for quick feedback; email is the best for long, slow responses that need to be archived forever and compliant with policies.

 It can be, with localized llm integrations, slow and local, yet perfect for many use cases.
 Slow and local -- _slowcal_.

-💡 Easy Setup on Replit: Offers a straightforward setup process on Replit, making it possible to have a functional AI agent email system running in just minutes.
+# 💡 Easy Setup on Replit
+Offers a straightforward setup process on Replit, making it possible to have a functional AI agent email system running in just minutes.
 You need to add OPENAI_API_KEY and SMTP / IMAP credentials in Secrets, but then you can use pre-baked agents to have an Agent Dashboard deployed in a minute or so.
 Adding a new email address, and optionally aliases on top of it, should also only take a few minutes.

-📝 PDF Reading Capability: Enables AI agents to read and interpret text from PDFs, expanding the range of document formats the agents can handle.
+# 📝 PDF Reading Capability
+Enables AI agents to read and interpret text from PDFs, expanding the range of document formats the agents can handle.

+# 🎨 Customizable HTML/CSS Dashboard
-🎨 Dashboard uses CSS so you can customize look and feel very easily.
+Uses CSS so you can customize look and feel very easily.
 Add your logo easily in /static.

+# ⏳⚡️ TIME TRAVEL for Spectrum People
-⏳⚡️ TIME TRAVEL.
-The inspiration behind @@ - being able to summon an agent from within an email - comes from my own struggles with being on the spectrum and having a weak model for how people will feel when I say things.
+The inspiration behind @@ is, in part, from my own struggles with being on the spectrum and having a weak model for how people will feel when I say things.
 I've always wanted to "time travel" to see their reaction and be able to adjust if it's not good.
-Now I can. @@
+Being able to summon an agent from within an email enables me to do just that, and I do it all the time now.
+It's like practcing the world before it happens. @@

-Additional benefits:
+# Additional benefits:

 * Thread Indexing to prevent duplicative sending, even if user marks things unread, resesnds, etc.
 * Error handling and error email sending with customizable text content